ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 If an attacker successfully overwrites the return address, they can dictate where the program resumes execution next.
 Suppose the manipulated return address points to a location containing malicious instructions.
 In that case, the program will unwittingly execute this code.

 In earlier computing eras, many compilers lacked mechanisms to detect or prevent such overflows.
-Consequently, these vulnerabilities sometimes led to arbitrary code execution by exploiting such weaknesses.
+Consequently, these vulnerabilities sometimes lead to arbitrary code execution by exploiting such weaknesses.

 For more information, read the chapter 2.3 Stack buffer overflows in "Low-Level Software Security for Compiler Developers" [^5]